rhyslwells/Data-Archive/content/standardised/Time Series Python Packages.md

 - [[Scikit-Learn]]

 [[Anomaly Detection]]
-- [[pyod]]: Comprehensive library for outlier and anomaly detection (can be applied to time series).
+- [[PyOD]]: Comprehensive library for outlier and anomaly detection (can be applied to time series).

 Others:
 - Darts